phile21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Empty - A script that creates an empty file

 Execute - A scipt that adds execute permission to owner of file

+Multiple permissions = A script that add exute permission to owner and group owner and read permission to other users to a file